hall-lab/speedseq/README.md

 `speedseq aln` produces three sorted, indexed BAM files (plus their corresponding .bai index files):

 * `outprefix.bam`
   * The full, duplicate-marked, sorted BAM file for the library.
-This file may serve as input for `speedseq var`, `speedseq somatic`, and `speedseq lumpy`.
+This file may serve as input for [`speedseq var`](#speedseq-var), [`speedseq somatic`](#speedseq-somatic), and [`speedseq lumpy`](#speedseq-lumpy).
 * `outprefix.splitters.bam`
   * This BAM file contains split reads called by the BWA-MEM alignment of the library.
+It may be used as the `-S` flag input to [`speedseq lumpy`](#speedseq-lumpy).
 This file excludes duplicate reads by default, but they will be included if the `-i` flag is specified as a `speedseq aln` command line parameter.
 * `outprefix.discordants.bam`
   * This BAM file contains discordant read-pairs called by the BWA-MEM alignment of the library.
-They may be discordant by strand orientation, intrachromosomal distance, or interchromosomal mapping.
+These reads may be discordant by strand orientation, intrachromosomal distance, or interchromosomal mapping.
+This BAM file may be used as the `-D` flag input to [`speedseq lumpy`](#speedseq-lumpy).
 This file excludes duplicate reads by default, but they will be included if the `-i` flag is specified as a `speedseq aln` command line parameter.

 -
 ###speedseq var